ESMValGroup/ESMValTool/doc/sphinx/source/community/maintainer.rst

 Maintaining a recipe
 ====================

-As development of the ESMValTool continues, new features may be added, old ones replaced or retired or, for instance, the interface of library functions may change when updating to new versions.
-This can result in an existing recipe not working any more.
+As development of the ESMValTool continues, new features may be added, old ones replaced or retired or the interface of library functions may change when updating to new versions.
+This or for example the withdrawl of datasets used by a recipe can result in an existing recipe to stop workinge.
 Such "broken" recipes might require some work to fix such problems and make the recipe fully functional again.

 A first **contact point** for the technical lead development team in such cases is the recipe "maintainer".
 The recipe maintainer is then asked to check the affected recipe and if possible, fix the problems or work with the technical